cyberbotics/webots/docs/discord/technical-questions-2021.md

 o7

 ##### jasonc1025 04/09/2021 21:04:26
-Thx `@Ren is festive` & `@Deleted User` (cc: `@Olivier Michel`) for asking.
+Thx `@Renkun` & `@Deleted User` (cc: `@Olivier Michel`) for asking.
 If I understand the question properly, any one given class can have students with a Win, Mac, or iPad (iOS).
 Since I don't have enough skill-set to leverage the super-cool 'Web-Sim', we'll need the students to download the Webot desktop on their respective device, as well as download our Sim-Lessons per Zipped-.wbt Package (of which I'm seeking Olivier and others for best-practices advice, such as using *Python* language as a more turn-key solution to 'C' for younger students [no need to rebuild]).
 Hope this makes sense. 🙂

 ##### thonk enthusiast 04/09/2021 21:05:46
 Also,